IronCore864/the-rust-programming-language-digest/src/3_common_concepts.md

 In Rust, the idiomatic comment style starts a comment with two slashes `//`, and the comment continues until the end of the line.

-Comments can also be placed at the end of lines containing code, but you’ll more often see them used with the comment on a separate line above the code it’s annotating.
+Comments can also be placed at the end of lines containing code, but you'll more often see them used with the comment on a separate line above the code it's annotating.

-For comments that extend beyond a single line, you’ll need to include `//` on each line.
+For comments that extend beyond a single line, you'll need to include `//` on each line.

 ## 3.5.
 Control Flow